-- (1) Schedule 1 may be amended to add or remove an access licence. - (2) Schedule 2 may be amended to add or remove an access licence. - (3) Schedule 3 may be amended to add, modify or remove a flow target.
+- (1) Schedule 1 may be amended to add, modify or remove an access licence. a flow target subject to the following: - (a) the amendment relates only to ensuring the taking of water under supplementary water access licences does not jeopardise critical environmental needs or the supply of water to basic rights holders, domestic and stock access licence holders and local water utility access licence holders in the Barwon-Darling River, - (b) the amendment does not substantially alter the long-term average annual total amount of water able to be extracted under supplementary water access licences in the water source. - (2) Schedule 2 may be amended to add or remove an access licence. - (3) Schedule 3 may be amended to add, modify or remove a flow targetan access licence.